Frequently Asked Questions

 What sort of dining options are available to me on campus?

 Each pair of sister colleges shares a dining hall between them.
 The dining hall for Crown and Merrill Colleges is located near the academic buildings in Crown College.
-For information about campus-wide dining options please visit the UC Santa Cruz Dining Services Website
+For information about campus-wide dining options please visit the UC Santa Cruz Dining Website.

 back to top